mlehotay/ier/IER/IER-theory.md

 ---

-### **4.3 Identity Claim**
+### **4.3 Identity Claim and Dual Interpretation**

-> **Experience is identical to the structure, dynamics, and intrinsic tension profile of the informational processes participating in a UEF.**
+> **Experience is identical to the structure, dynamics, and intrinsic tension profile of UEF-participating processes from the system’s perspective.**

-No inner observer, additional property, or ontological supplement exists.

-The “from the inside” perspective refers to **system-relative organization**, not a privileged metaphysical viewpoint.
+*Physically*, this is a lawful organization of matter and energy.
+*Experientially*, it constitutes the “world” of the observer.

+Both readings are valid and complementary: the system’s internal perspective is as real as its physical instantiation.

 ---